Like a Prayer (album): Critical reception

 Writing for Billboard, Kenneth Partridge considered it Madonna's "most introspective and eclectic album to date [...] funky, poignant [...] [it's] one of her most fully realized collection of songs".
 Jonathan Takiff from The Philadelphia Inquirer praised the album for being "serious and reflective, [and] at times heavily laden with psychic trauma.
 You might consider Like a Prayer to be [Madonna]'s Misfits... or her hour in the confessional box".
 Nick Levine from Vice referred to it as the singer's "first undisputed masterpiece", that proved she was a "meaningful artist, not just an uncommonly savvy and driven pop star.
 She bared her navel on the album's cover, and her soul in its songs".
 From Spin, John Leland perceived a "strong sense of independence" throughout the album, comparing its tracks to advice columns and adding: "Within [Like a Prayer] [...] there's a basic sense of triumph and self worth.
 [Madonna] expresses herself musically in ways that aren't commercial or what people would want from her [...]
 You won't find this sort of breadth in a Janet Jackson record".
 Joseph Earp from Australian website Junkee compared Like a Prayer to the work of Prince; "his purple shadow is all over [...]
 That's not to take [it] away from Madonna, mind you.
 At the end of the day, this is the kind of album that only she could release — full of sweet, gasping life, from start to finish.
 Who else releases a record this smart?".
-Maura Johnston, writing for Pitchfork, classiffied it as a "spectacular" album that proves "just how grand, artistic, and personal a pop star could be at the very height of her fame".
+Maura Johnston, writing for Pitchfork, classified it as a "spectacular" album that proves "just how grand, artistic, and personal a pop star could be at the very height of her fame".
 Johnston also noted: "Like a Prayer showcase[s] her growth as a pop artist [...]
 [Madonna] takes more chances lyrically and musically, and while they don't always work, they do give a glimpse at her restlessness and increased willingness to take musical chances".